I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_kspin_descriptor_ex.md

 ## Members

 ## Remarks
-        Note that the allocator framing requirements of your pin may be ignored despite the fact that your allocator framing specifies that alignment or size is absolutely required to be a certain value.
+<div class="alert"><b>Note</b>    AMCap and Blink might not be able to find tuner and crossbar interfaces on your AVStream driver if the <b>InstancesNecessary</b> member of KSPIN_DESCRIPTOR_EX is set to zero for the analog video input pin.
+To fix this problem, set <b>InstancesNecessary</b> for this pin to one.</div><div> </div>Note that the allocator framing requirements of your pin may be ignored despite the fact that your allocator framing specifies that alignment or size is absolutely required to be a certain value.
 If your kernel-mode driver is connected to an upstream user-mode filter that allocates for it and the particular upstream filter's allocator does not understand framing requirements, this can happen (current particular examples include the MPEG-2 splitter).

 Furthermore, if you specify KSPIN_FLAG_DO_NOT_INITIATE_PROCESSING and the pin uses the standard transport mechanism, you must have a processing object.
 This means there must be some process dispatch provided (either at the filter level or at the pin level); even if this function is never called, it must be provided in this circumstance.